Rehabilitation services: Brain injurySkip section navigation

 The Brain Injury Clinic is for patients age 17 and older with mild to moderate brain injuries or non-progressive brain diseases.
 We offer therapy to improve memory, concentration, communication and organization skills so patients can resume work or other meaningful activities.

-Patients in Sister Kenny Rehabilitation Institute's Brain Injury Program show excellent outcomes.
+Patients in Courage Kenny Rehabilitation Institute's Brain Injury Program show excellent outcomes.

 Brain injury is often caused by a trauma, such as a blow to the head.

 It also can be the result of a nontraumatic event, like a brain tumor or infection.